The Complete Guide To Using a Mysore Yoga Rug

 "One of the ways many yoga practitioners take their practice into the world is by being aware of what we eat and where we invest our time and money.
 We all know that organic food has more nutrition and is less stressful to the environment but did you know that the textile industry is the second largest polluter of water in the world?
 We don’t really think about it because we don’t eat our clothes, or our yoga mats, but this stuff actually matters." - Kikki Patterson

 The biggest reason is the effect the other dyes have on the environment and the people using them.
 It's not a pretty picture and one I was totally unaware of until I started to learn about how rugs are made.
-A fellow yoga practitioner and expert in natural dying wrote a whole post on it here Why Natural Dyes Are Just Better
+The rugs we sell are GOTS certified which is a regulatory body ensuring environmental and social responsibility of the suppliers and the whole supply chain.

 The Organic Rugs are 77 Inches by 27.5 Inches or 198 cm by 170 cm.

 They are about 1/8 of an inch thick maybe a little less.

 The rugs will shrink after washing.
 To avoid this as much as possible follow our washing instructions below.

 Should I wash the rug first before use or may I use it for a few days before washing?